-As President of the International Fellowship of Christians and Jews (The Fellowship), Yael Eckstein oversees all ministry programs and serves as the international spokesperson for the $120 million organization.
-Prior to her present duties, Yael held the positions of Global Executive Vice President and Director of Program Development and Ministry Outreach.
-Based in Jerusalem, Yael is a published writer and a respected social services professional.
+As President of The Fellowship, Yael Eckstein oversees all ministry programs and serves as the international spokesperson.
+Prior to her present duties, Yael served as Global Executive Vice President, Senior Vice President, and Director of Program Development and Ministry Outreach.
+Based in Jerusalem with her husband and their four children, Yael is a published writer and a respected social services professional.

-A native of Chicago, and well-educated at both American and Israeli institutions – including biblical studies at Torat Chesed Seminary in Israel, Jewish and sociology studies at Queens College in New York, and additional study at Hebrew University in Jerusalem – Yael has also been a Hebrew and Jewish Studies teacher in the U.S.
+A Chicagoan born in Evanston, Illinois, and well-educated at both American and Israeli institutions – including biblical studies at Torat Chesed Seminary in Israel, Jewish and sociology studies at Queens College in New York, and additional study at Hebrew University in Jerusalem – Yael has also been a Hebrew and Jewish Studies teacher in the U.S.